-That morning felt like a pivotal moment in my life.
-I don’t know if I’d ever allow myself to fall in love again after my marriage ended but here I was.
+That morning somehow felt like a pivotal moment in my life.
+I didn’t know if I’d ever allow myself to fall in love again after my marriage ended but here I was.

-I felt blissfully happy, but something was in the way.
-My nostalgia of my old life, the one where my kids were small, and I had a husband who came home every night, and I was so sure of what the future would hold was gone and I was missing it.
+Even though I felt blissfully happy, something was in the way of pure happiness.
+My old life, the one where my kids were small, and I had a husband who came home every night, and I was so sure of what the future held was gone.
+I was nostalgic for that life.

-My house isn’t as clean.
-I don’t spend every extra second working or tending to my kids any more.
+My house isn’t as clean as it used to be.
+I no longer spend every extra second working or tending to my kids.
 I have a personal life that includes more than just going out with my girlfriends once a week.
-And I can’t help but feel guilty about that.
+And I can’t help but feel guilty about all of it.

-I spend time thinking of him, what we’ve shared together and what we will share going further.
+I spend time thinking of my boyfriend, what we’ve shared and what we will share going forward.

 I’m not used to this.
-There’s no way to prepare for this kind of life change.
-And there is a part of me who is all done with changes because we’ve been through enough of those lately.
+I was in no way prepared for this kind of life change and there is a part of me that is done with changes because we’ve been through enough of those lately.

-It means I have decided to keep living.
-It means there will be times I will miss the days when my kids were small and I was married.
+It just means that I have decided to keep living.
+It means that sometimes I will miss the days when my kids were small and I was married to their dad.

-But it doesn’t have to take anything away from the new love that I’ve found.
-Just as my new love doesn’t dilute any of the memories I have of my family.
+But that doesn’t take anything away from the new love that I’ve found.
+Just as my new love doesn’t dilute any of my memories of the family I had.

 And that’s all okay.

 The author of this post wishes to remain anonymous.